nektos/act/README.md

 `curl https://raw.githubusercontent.com/nektos/act/master/install.sh | sudo bash`

+If you are running on a Mac OS, run the following commands `brew install docker docker-machine`

+`brew cask install virtualbox`

+Accept the software installation from `Oracle America Inc.`

+Return to the console and run the following:

+`docker-machine create --driver virtualbox default`

+Run this command to configure your shell:

+`eval "$(docker-machine env default)"`

 If you are running Windows, download the [latest release](https://github.com/nektos/act/releases/latest) and add the binary into your PATH.
 If you are using [Chocolatey](https://chocolatey.org/) then run:
 `choco install act-cli`